DartsArmaMods/HelmetOnAss/addons/main/README.md

-slh_main
+hoa_main
 ===================

-Main Addon for Sling Helmet
+Main Addon for Helmet on Ass